 “Oh, dear.”
 He hugs both Jack and me.

 We walk back to our room.
-Jack has been quiet all night is suddenly full of questions.
+Jack, who has been quiet all night, is suddenly full of questions.
 Mainly he can’t believe I’m so enthralled with Jesus.

 “I can’t explain why I feel so strongly that He is in my heart,” I answer.

-“For those kids, all they want is to go back to the day of their First Communion, when they felt blessed with Jesus’ love.”
+“For those kids, all they want is to go back to the day of their First Communion, when they felt blessed with Jesus’s love.”